lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 ## D. 2.
 Abilities.

 TODO:
-* Add a Shield of the Archons innate ability scaling with level.
-* Add immunity to confusion?
-Instead of fear or along with charm?
+* Change Iron Will to an ability giving immunty to chaotic mind effects, a personal version of Exaltation.

 Dispel Magic is now Dispel Evil, an aoe Dispel Magic against evil enemies at 1.5 times the level of the caster, as in a similar SCS component [^4].
 In addition they gain Banish Evil, a version of SR's banishment against evil enemies and Iron Will, a permanent bonus to save vs. spells.
 True Sight is also made undispellable.
+At level 10 gains Inquisitor's Shield, a version of Shield of the Archons.

 # E. Undead Hunter.